awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 ### Interacting with cluster

-The construct has the following interfaces, you will usage examples in the new sections:
+The construct has the following methods, you will usage examples in the new sections:

     *  setTopic: Perform create, update, and delete operations on Topics
     *  setACL: Perform create, update, and delete operations on ACL